 Why is this important?

-THE 92 historic - or "traditional" - counties of England, Northern Ireland, Scotland and Wales often date back more than a thousand years.
+THE 92 traditional - some say "historic" - counties of England, Northern Ireland, Scotland and Wales often date back more than a thousand years.
 They are an important part of the culture, geography and heritage of the United Kingdom.
 The public understand what they are, and they help create an identity that binds communities together.

 Since the 1960s-70s, in particular 1974, huge confusion has been caused to county identity in England, Scotland and Wales through successive legislative acts seeking to change administrative areas.